G-Two/homeassistant-subaru/README.md

 This is a list of possible commands for the above events.

 `fetch`, `update`, `lock`, `unlock`, `lights`, `lights_stop`, `horn`, `horn_stop`, `remote_start`, `remote_stop`, `charge_start`, `preset_name`

+# Home Assistant Subaru Integration - Dev Container

+This devcontainer provides a complete Home Assistant environment for testing the Subaru integration.

+## Getting Started

+1. Open this folder in VS Code
+2. When prompted, click "Reopen in Container" (or run "Remote-Containers: Reopen in Container" from the command palette)
+3. Wait for the container to build and start (first time may take several minutes)
+4. Run the "Start Home Assistant" task
+5. Open your browser to http://localhost:8123
+6. Complete the Home Assistant onboarding
+7. Go to Configuration → Integrations → Add Integration → Search for "Subaru"
+8. Configure the integration with your credentials

+## Features

+- Full Home Assistant instance running in a container
+- Your custom_components/subaru folder is mounted into the container
+- Changes to your code are immediately available (will need to restart HA)
+- Debug logging enabled for the Subaru integration
+- Port 8123 forwarded to your local machine

+## Testing Changes

+After making changes to your integration code:

+1. Go to Developer Tools → YAML in Home Assistant
+2. Click "Restart" to restart Home Assistant
+3. Your changes will be loaded

+## Notes

+- The container uses the official Home Assistant devcontainer image
+- Configuration files are stored in `.devcontainer/` and should persist after container rebuild